-Graduate Continuing Nondegree Program
+Graduate Nondegree Program

-The graduate continuing nondegree classification is normally used for two groups of students: (1) Students who are working on prerequisites or are in the process of filing for admission into a graduate degree program; (2) Nondegree students whose intent is to take course work for personal improvement.
-A student who wishes to become a candidate for an advanced degree should consult with the chosen major department at the time of application for admission as a graduate continuing nondegree student.
-The major department will advise applicants of the procedure for obtaining regular graduate student status.
-Admission as a graduate continuing nondegree student is obtained through the IUPUI Graduate Office, Union Building 518, 620 Union Drive, Indianapolis, IN 46202-5167 [(317) 274-1577].
+The graduate nondegree classification is normally used for two groups of students: (1) Students who are working on prerequisites or are in the process of filing for admission into a graduate degree program; (2) Nondegree students whose intent is to take course work for personal improvement.
+A student who wishes to become a candidate for an advanced degree should consult with the chosen major department at the time of application for admission as a graduate nondegree student.
+The major department will advise applicants of the procedure for obtaining status as a degree-seeking student.
+Admission as a graduate nondegree student is obtained through the IUPUI Graduate Office, Union Building 518, 620 Union Drive, Indianapolis, IN 46202-5167; telephone (317) 274-1577.